ddcampayo/polyFEM/README.md

 A free and open source pFEM simulation tool, based on the CGAL libs.

-This branch covers the procedure of "assignment": transferring information from a set of moving particles onto a fixed mesh, and back
+Also covered is the procedure of "assignment": transferring information from a set of moving particles onto a fixed mesh, and back

-# Case select
+# Case select For different simulations, simply copy any of the
-For different simulations, simply copy any of the main_*.cpp files onto main.cpp.
-Same with periodic_*.h onto periodic.h
+main_*.cpp files on the _mains_ dir onto main.cpp.

 Then, run "source cmake-4.8.sh", and "make"